The Landau-Bloch type theorems for certain class of holomorphic and pluriharmonic mappings in $\mathbb{c}^n$: The Bloch theorem for Bochner -mappings

 Therefore, $F(\zeta)$ maps some sub-domain of the ball $|\zeta|\leq1$ univalently onto a ball with center $0$ and of radius atleast

 Hence by the definition of $F(\zeta)$, $f(z)$ maps some sub-domain of the unit ball univalently onto a ball of radius atleast

 This completes the proof. \end{pf}\\ Using Theorem \ref{Rohi-Vasu-P2-Theorem-001}, we obtain the following corollary. \begin{cor} Let $n \geq 2$ be any integer and $K \geq 1$ be any positive constant.
 Let $ f(z)$ be Bochner $K$- mapping from $\overline{B}^n$ to $\mathbb{C}^n$ with $|\operatorname{det} f'(0)|=1$, then $f$ maps some subdomain of unit ball $B^n$ univalently onto a ball of positive radius \end{cor} \begin{pf} [{\bf Proof}] Let $f(z)$ be a Bochner $K$-mapping.
 Then we can easily see that $f(z)$ is a Bochner $(K,0)$- mapping.
-Therefore, putting $K'=0$ in the Theorem \ref{Rohi-Vasu-P2-Theorem-001} will complete the proof of this corollary. \end{pf}
+Therefore, the proof follows by substituting $K'=0$ in the Theorem \ref{Rohi-Vasu-P2-Theorem-001}. \end{pf}